EBXkz/API/English/sign.md

 ## Sign generation

-Sort the parameters by ASCII code , transfer it into json, get signed by private key, do Base64 encoding and do url encoding.
-Take Asset balance check for example:
+Sort the parameters by ASCII code , transfer it into json, get signed by private key, do Base64 encoding and do url encoding. for example:

 Request parameter：